Wann Group | Primary Cilia in Musculoskeletal Health and Disease

 Although first discovered in the late 19th century, the cilium was largely ignored until an explosion of interest around the turn into the 21st century, when it was discovered that a number of human disorders, the ciliopathies, stem from mutations and dysfunction of proteins associated with the cilium or its activity.
 Cilia and the ciliome are now the subject of research investigating their roles in many cell and tissue types.
 Potentially ciliary dysfunction may be involved in the genesis and development of diseases beyond the ciliopathies.
 It is now established to regulate many signalling pathways and therefore is a nexus for tuning much cell biology.

+We are also interested in how cells and tissues use cilia or the ciliome to modify their biology in response to mechanical forces or integrate mechanical forces into their biological and genetic programs.
 The major current translational focus of this is towards osteoarthritis, a disease with an established inflammatory signalling component.
 Using a range of techniques from molecular biology through high and super-resolution microscopy through to pathogenesis models we aim also to fundamentally understand ciliary function in the context of the organisation of the cellular and tissue level response to pathological challenge.
-We are developing pre-clinical models to investigate the role of the ciliome in adult physiology, ageing and disease.
+We are developing pre-clinical models to investigate the role of the ciliome in disease.

 - What is the post-natal and disease-relevant influence of the ciliome?

 - What is the molecular nature of the interaction between the ciliome and inflammatory signalling?